christophermadsen/coffeemacs/README.md

 virtualenvwrapper
 virtualenvwrapper-win
 ```

+### Unsharp/Blurry Text
+If the text isn't as sharp as other editors (vscode, sublime) depending on your
+Windows version you may want to go to the Windows properties of Emacs.
+You can
+do this by following your shortcut to the `runemacs.exe` executable, right
+click it and left click properties.
+Navigate to the following: Properties ->
+Comaptibility -> Change high DPI settings, check the box/enable "Override high
+DPI scaling behaviour" and make "Scaling performed by" the "Application".

 ### Flycheck
 For the flycheck package to work you may need to go to "Manage App Execution